nyorain/ny/doc/dataExchange.md

 types.
 Note how the associated type may differ for DataOffer/DataSource since DataOffer will retrieve data and therefore give the data ownership, while the data from a DataSource only has to be read and therefore don't has to be owned.
-In the table below, Range means nytl::Range.
+In the table below, Range means nytl::Span.

 <center>